-Pentagon head of public affairs Torie Clarke convened a meeting of 50 Washington bureau chiefs and editors earlier this month to unveil a new plan, one designed to avoid the many complaints lodged by the media over their lack of access to the invasion of Afghanistan.
-The process is called "embedding," and the Washington media is reacting with cautious optimism.
+Pentagon head of public affairs Torie Clarke convened a meeting of 50 Washington bureau chiefs and editors earlier this month to unveil a new plan -- a process dubbed "embedding" -- designed to avoid the many complaints lodged by the media over their lack of access to the invasion of Afghanistan.

-Such access to front-line combat was rarely given in Afghanistan, where reporters complained of being fed false stories or prevented from reporting on activity even within eyesight.
+Reporters in Afghanistan complained of being fed false stories or prevented from reporting on activity even within eyesight.

-George Hager, national security editor for USA Today, said Clarke and her team "seem to be very sincere about wanting to get us all into units and get us access."
-Nonetheless, he pointed to concerns on the part of his colleagues that the Pentagon's interest in maintaining tight control over the situation could lead to problems.
+George Hager, national security editor for USA Today, said Clarke and her team "seem to be very sincere about wanting to get us all into units and get us access".
+However, he expressed concern that the Pentagon's tight control over the situation could lead to problems.

 "What Clarke seems to be saying is, 'We'll manage all the embedding and we're going to offer you slots on a take-it-or-leave-it basis.'
 But supposedly plenty of news organisations are preemptively trying to cut deals with units, because nobody wants to be left out," he said.